endymion1818/deliciousreverie/content/post/music-of-mike-oldfield.md

 ## The Future

 Mike Oldfield has produced a body of work that I constantly go back to.
-I eagerly anticipate his next work, and appreciate that even if I don't love it, at least I will enjoy it, and see how it fits into his overall body of work.
+I eagerly anticipate his next work, and appreciate that even if I don't love it, at least I know I will enjoy and appreciate it.

 Mike might not be one of those artists who get a vast amount of attention.
-However, his work really resonated with me.
+However, his work on the whole has really resonated with me.
 I hope this short tour gives you some background and insight into an artist who is multi-layered, complex and deeply moving.

-If you're looking for a few tracks to introduce you to his work, I've embedded only individual tracks on this page that are around the 5 minute mark.
+If you're looking for a few tracks to introduce you to his work, I've embedded a few individual tracks on this page that are around the 5 minute mark.
 Hope you like them!